scientist173/Bangla-Dataset-for-Question-Answering-System/README.md

 # How to Use

-There are 3 folders that contains tarain, validaton and total data.
+There are 3 folders that contains taraing, validaton and total data.
 You will find instructions to use data inside the folder.

 # Citation